libp2p/docs/content/concepts/transports/quic.md

 ### QUIC native multiplexing

-QUIC interleaves frames from multiple streams into one or more QUIC packets at the transport layer.
 A single QUIC packet can include multiple frames from one or more streams.
-This solves the problem of HOL (head-of-line) blocking: If a packet contain stream data for one stream is lost, this only blocks progress on this one stream.
+Since QUIC packets can be decrypted even when they're received out of order, this solves the problem of HOL (head-of-line) blocking: If a packet that contains stream data for one stream is lost, this only blocks progress on this one stream.
 All other streams can still make progress.